ApryseSDK/webviewer-salesforce/README.md

 * [PDFTron WebViewer](https://www.pdftron.com/downloads/)
 * [Node and NPM](https://nodejs.org/en/)

-You will also need to download the latest build from and run the command `npm run optimize` to optimize the source code for Salesforce.

 ## Optimizing WebViewer Source Code for Salesforce

 Extract `WebViewer.zip` into a folder, and run the following optimization script: